FelipenerySilva/Sales_Data-Analysis-with-SQL/README.md

 ### Project Objective<br>

-This Sales data analysis was completed for self-learning purpose and to practice T-SQL queries.
-We, also explored restoring the AdventureWorks data warehouse into SQL server 2019 using the graphical interface (GUI) in SQL Server Management Studio.<br>
+This Sales data analysis was completed for self-learning purpose and to practice my skills with T-SQL queries.
+I have also restored the AdventureWorks data warehouse into SQL server 2019 using the graphical interface (GUI) in SQL Server Management Studio.<br>

 ### In this project I was able to: <br />